jeff-mos-def/new_site/README.md

-# Working Notes of Jeff Camacho

-Personal website + Digital garden - Powered using [Jekyll Garden](https://github.com/Jekyll-Garden/jekyll-garden.github.io) Theme.

 # Jeff Camacho's Personal Site

 Welcome to the repository for my personal website, powered by Jekyll.
 This site is a canvas for my professional journey, a platform for sharing insights, and a bridge connecting with like-minded individuals and teams.

+Personal website + Digital garden - Powered using [Jekyll Garden](https://github.com/Jekyll-Garden/jekyll-garden.github.io) Theme.

 ## About Me